General Value Function Networks: A Case Study using GVFNs for Time Series Prediction

 \section{A Case Study using GVFNs for Time Series Prediction}

-Before discussing the objective and training algorithms for GVFNs, we provide a simple demonstration of their use in a synthetic single-variable time series dataset, to build intuition.
-GVFNs can be used for time series prediction, simply by assuming that a fixed (unknown) policy generates the data.
-The GVFs within the network all have the same policy, with different continuation functions $\gamma$ and potentially different cumulants.
-For example, for a multi-variate time series, one GVF could have a cumulant corresponding to the first entry of the observation on the next time step, and another GVF could use the second entry.
+Before discussing the objective and training algorithms for GVFNs, we provide a simple demonstration of their use in a synthetic single-variable time series dataset to build intuition.
+GVFNs can be used for time series prediction by simply assuming that a fixed (unknown) policy generates the data.
+The GVFs within the network are assumed to have this same fixed unknown policy in common, but differ in the pair of continuation and cumulant functions.
+For a multi-variate time series, one GVF could have a cumulant corresponding to the first entry of the observation on the next time step, and another GVF could use the second entry.
 Even for a single-variate time series, we can define meaningfully different cumulants.
 For example, one GVF could correspond to the probability that the observation becomes larger than 1.
-Then the cumulant would be zero until this event occurs, at which point it would be 1.
+The cumulant would be zero until this event occurs, at which point it would be 1.

-In our experiment, we use one of the simplest choices: the GVFs all have the same policy and cumulant---the observation on the next step---with different constant continuations $\gamma$.
-For this setting, the primary difference between GVFs if how much they discount future observations.
-The true returns are $\sum_{i = 0}^\infty \gamma^i o_{t+1+i}$.
-Changing the continuation results in differences in the horizon for the GVF.
-For a small $\gamma$, the GVF is effectively only making predictions about observations in the near future.
-At this extreme, for $\gamma =0$, the GVF is exactly making a prediction about the immediate observation, because $\sum_{i = 0}^\infty 0^i o_{t+1+i} = o_{t+1}$.
-You can also see how $\gamma = 0$ multiples the value in the next state in Equation \eqref{eq_bewh}; the value function then simply equals the expected cumulant, conditioned on history, which here is the expected next observation.

-As $\gamma$ becomes larger, the weight in the return on later observations $\gamma^i$ remains nonnegligible for more steps into the future.
-As mentioned above, the effective horizon is $(1-\gamma)^\inv$, which give an expected stopping time (expected termination, which ends the continuation).
-For $\gamma = 0.99$, the effective horizon is 100, with $0.99^{100} = 0.36$.
-This means that we still have a nonnegligble weight on the 100th step, but in expectation, we approximately end the discounted accumulation of cumulants at 100 steps.